TZer0/tzer0.github.io/amongus.md

 **Q: How do I fake doing a task as an impostor?**

 A: This takes a bit of experience, but in general the way you do it is that you stand at a station with a fakeable task until the global completion progress bar moves while someone is watching you do it.
 Careful to not move too early or too late (depending on the task).
 Don't try to fake doing a very short task (such as pressing a button) or visual tasks (such as doing asteroids).
 With the taskbar off/update on meeting, make sure to stand still for long enough to make it plausible.

+**Q: Wait, if I saw someone kill and there's seven people left, why should we not vote the impostor out?**

+A: It comes down to how well you can persuade your fellow crewmates.
+The risks are rather high - if you fail to convince your fellow crewmates the game is effectively over and it is your word against the impostor's.
+It is therefore better to hard accuse someone and still skip if only you saw the kill happen.

 ## Suggested additional rules